tybyers/honeypot_datawh/README.md

 # About

 This repo holds my work for the Capstone project for the Udacity [Data Engineering Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027).
-This README contains the TL;DR information.

-For more information, please see the full writeup: TODO: LINK HERE.

-# Project Summary

-TODO: SUMMARY PARAGRAPH FROM FINAL REPORT.
+For this project, I used a different data set than the one provided, to try to make this project a bit "unique."

+This README contains the TL;DR information about what is in this directory.
+For more information, please see the full writeup in the [final_report Jupyter notebook](./final_report.ipynb).
+If the buggy GH Jupyter notebook renderer isn't working, you may also visit the [nbviewer link](https://nbviewer.jupyter.org/github/tybyers/honeypot_datawh/blob/master/final_report.ipynb).

 # Data Sources